Conditions implying annular chaos: Introduction

+Define $\pi:\R^2\to \A$ by $\pi(x,y)=([x],y)$, where $[x]$ is the equivalence class of $x$ by the relation $\sim$.
+Then $\R^2$ together with $\pi$ builds the universal covering of $\A$.
+This choice simplifies the definitions and the presentation of the involved techniques.

-Let us introduce the crucial concept for our purposes.
-Although our main results are topological, we will work in the usual model for the annulus given by $\A=\R^2/_\sim$: $x\sim y$ iff their first coordinates differ on an integer value, in order to simplify the involved definitions and techniques.
-Let $\textrm{Homeo}_0(\A)$ be the set of orientation and ends preserving homeomorphisms, and consider two fixed points $x_0,x_1$ of $f\in\textrm{Homeo}_0(\A)$.
-These points have different \emph{rotation vectors} if
+Let $\homeo$ be the set of orientation and ends preserving homeomorphisms of $\A$, and consider two fixed points $x_0,x_1$ of $f\in\homeo$.
+These points have different \emph{rotation numbers} if

 for any lift $F$ of $f$.
-Such number does not depend on $F$ and hence is called \emph{rotational difference} of $x_0,x_1$.
-The existence of pair of fixed points having different rotation vectors for $f$ or some power of it, is usually obtained in the context mentioned in the introduction.
+Such a number does not depend on $F$ and hence is called \emph{rotational difference} of $x_0,x_1$.
+The existence of a pair of fixed points having different rotation numbers for $f$ or some power of it, is usually obtained in the context mentioned in the introduction.